Azure/Industrial-IoT/README.md

               --vc, --verboseconsole=VALUE
                                      the output of publisher is shown on the console.
                                        Default: False
+              --ns, --noshutdown=VALUE
+                                     publisher could not be stopped by pressing a key on the console, but will run forever.
+                                       Default: False
               --ih, --iothubprotocol=VALUE
                                      the protocol to use for communication with Azure IoTHub (allowed values: Amqp, Http1, Amqp_